 The Chicago Symphony Orchestra’s MusicNOW series, which marks its 22th season in 2019-’20, has proven to be an important force in many ways, perhaps most notably as a catalyst for Chicago’s extraordinary transformation as a center of contemporary classical music.

-Key to the growth of MusicNOW, as well as Chicago’s evolution as a new music hub, has been the role of the CSO’s composers-in-residence program, launched in 1987 under Georg Solti.
+Key to the growth of MusicNOW, as well as Chicago’s evolution as a new music hub, has been the role of the CSO’s composers-in-residence program, launched in 1998 under Daniel Barenboim.
 Missy Mazzoli, the current Mead Composer-in-Residence, curates the new-music series.
-She follows in a long line of the CSO’s distinguished composers-in-residence: Mason Bates, Anna Clyne, John Corigliano, Osvaldo Golijov, Shulamit Ran, Augusta Read Thomas and Mark-Anthony Turnage.
+She follows in a long line of the CSO’s distinguished composers-in-residence: Samuel Adams, Mason Bates, Anna Clyne, John Corigliano, Osvaldo Golijov, Elizabeth Ogonek, Shulamit Ran, Augusta Read Thomas and Mark-Anthony Turnage.

 MusicNOW concerts feature CSO musicians in groups typically ranging in size from duos to small ensembles of 15 or so members.
 Cliff Colnot, DePaul University’s director of orchestral activities, has served as principal conductor of MusicNOW since its inception.
 Over the series’ existence, scores of works have been programmed by composers ranging from venerable figures like Elliott Carter and György Kurtág to rising talents like Christopher Trapani and Kyle Vegter.
 Each program is followed by beer, pizza and conversation.